 From 1960-1990, dedicated disability rights activists were successful in establishing federal laws to ensure that people with disabilities had the right to an education and to community inclusion.

 A dedicated shift to education transforms the facility into Opportunity Kindergarten, a school for children with disabilities.
 The school is housed in the Libbey House in the Old West End.

 Public school policy legislation welcomes students of all abilities into mainstream schools.
 The Ability Center evolves again and begins serving adults with disabilities as well as children.
 The name changes to Toledo Society for the Handicapped.

 The movement to create a nationwide network of independent living centers migrates to northwest Ohio.
 The Board of Trustees changes our mission to become a Center for Independent Living, one of over 500 across the country.

 After decades of campaigning, the Americans with Disabilities Act is passed.
 The Toledo Society for the Handicapped becomes The Ability Center of Greater Toledo.

 Independent Living Movement

-Events will be hosted throughout 2020 to highlight our rich history of service, evolution as an agency, and our role in creating a disability-friendly community in the region.
+Innovative initiatives are unveiled to highlight our rich history of service, evolution as an agency, and role in creating the most disability-friendly community in the country.